 He is a seasoned nonprofit professional, having served as Director of Development at the American Institute for Contemporary German Studies (AICGS) and Chief of Staff in the Office of the President at the Center for Strategic and International Studies (CSIS), in Washington, D.C.
-In addition, he was Program Director at the National Council for International Trade Development (NCITD) and Program Director at the Washington Research Office of the Konrad Adenauer Foundation, a leading German political foundation.
+Also, he was Program Director at the National Council for International Trade Development (NCITD) and Program Director at the Washington Research Office of the Konrad Adenauer Foundation, a leading German political foundation.

-He has served on numerous boards including the Science and Technology Policy Center for Development (STPCD), the George C. Marshall International Center (executive committee), the World Affairs Council of Washington, D.C. (executive committee), the Phillips Exeter Academy alumni/ae association of Washington, D.C. (president), and The Hill School of Middleburg Virginia alumni/ae association (president).
-He was a founding steering committee member of First Tuesday Washington DC (city leader), RecruitDC and the International Business Council of the Fairfax County Chamber of Commerce.
-He served on the Board of Directors of the German American Business Association (GABA), and was Director of the Manfred-Woerner-Seminar for German-American Understanding, a leading transatlantic exchange program at the German Marshall Fund of the United States.
+He is a past board member of the Science and Technology Policy Center for Development (STPCD), the World Affairs Council of Washington, D.C. (executive committee), the Phillips Exeter Academy alumni/ae association of Washington, D.C. (president), and The Hill School of Middleburg Virginia alumni/ae association (president).
+He was a founding member of First Tuesday Washington DC (city leader), RecruitDC, and the International Business Council of the Fairfax County Chamber of Commerce.
+He served on the Board of Directors of the German American Business Association (GABA) and was Director of the Manfred-Woerner-Seminar for German-American Understanding, a leading transatlantic exchange program at the German Marshall Fund of the United States.

 Bill pursued graduate studies in international business and economics, and European politics at the Elliott School of International Affairs at The George Washington University.
 He holds an undergraduate degree in history and political science from the College of William & Mary in Virginia.
-He also studied at the University of Trier in Germany and at Georgetown University.
+He also studied at the University of Trier in Germany and Georgetown University.
 Educated at Phillips Exeter Academy, he thinks independently and speaks German well enough to get himself into serious trouble.